luxe/unilang/README.md

 It also helps us proof that two seemingly apposing language design decisions
 can be incorperated into the same language and chosen programatically at build time.

+**Design choice:**
+This was an easy decision.
+For Unilang to grow in a conceptually pure way,
+we measure our success by our ability to transcompile to other languages.
+It's also less work for the backend, and it lets us secretly and immediately use Unilang in industrial cirumstances.
+We get real situations where Unilang is being used, and user's are unaware that they
+are contributing to its success by commenting on the transcompiled format.
+We can usually meet the needs of other programmers reading the transcompiled version
+of Unilang by putting their opinions into the configuration of the backend transcompiler.

 #### 4. Supersets Win
 Many people believe a language should have a strong and simple core,
 followed by the advice to have libraries do the rest of the heavy lifting.